 - Infectious disease exposure

-They assess the hazard's nature, risk potential, and the appropriate methods of control: elimination, substitution, engineering, administration or personal protective equipment (PPE).
+Industrial hygienists assess the hazard's nature, risk potential, and the appropriate methods of control: elimination, substitution, engineering, administration or personal protective equipment (PPE).
 Mitigation methods are called the Hierarchy of Controls.

 Why is Industrial Hygiene important?

-Industrial Hygiene is essential for understanding and mitigating commercial activities' risks.
+Above all, industrial Hygiene is essential for understanding and mitigating commercial activities' risks.